explodinglabs/superstack.docs/docs/advanced.md

     .env
 ```

-Before deploying, build and push your own proxy image by adding an image name
+Before deploying, build and push your own proxy image by adding an `image:`
-to the Compose file:
+line to the Compose file:

 ```yaml title="proxy/compose.yaml" hl_lines="5"
 services: